aimeos/aimeos-laravel/README.md

 ## Test

 Then, you should be able to call the catalog list page in your browser.
-For a quick start, you can use the integrated web server that is available since PHP 5.4.
+For a quick start, you can use the integrated web server.
 Simply execute this command in the base directory of your application:

 ```
 php artisan serve